open-xchange/appsuite-middleware/documentation/miscellaneous/sharing_guest_mode.md

 * At the moment this feature does only sync user and contact related data (no shared content).
 If the user got two shares from different contexts he will only see shares related to the given link.

-# Limit file accesses for named/anonymous guests (since 7.8.2)
+# Limit file accesses for named/anonymous guests

 As links to shares might be shared without knowing the audience we introduced a mechanism to prevent abuse.